luke-jennings/seattle-ico-photo-gallery/README.md

 # Seattle ICO Photo Gallery
 A single-page app version of the Seattle ICO photos page (https://volunteers.seattleico.org/what-we-do/photos), using with the React (https://reactjs.org) library, written with Typescript (https://www.typescriptlang.org/), and tested with Jest (https://jestjs.io/).

+It is still a work-in-progress, but you can see how it works at: (https://volunteers.seattleico.org/react/photos/index.html).

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).